commonquail/MorseTable/README.md

 This is an Android 2.1 app intended for learning basic Morse code, using a graphical table representation as seen on [the Wikipedia Morse code article][wiki].
 All it does now is translate the pressed letter to Morse code; not even worthy of a *Features* section.

 ## Planned features
-* UI refinements, including borders and letter cell highlighting.
 * Simple Morse input for reverse translation.

-Assuming I ever get around to it.
+If I ever get around to it.

 ## Project statement